spack/spack/lib/spack/docs/getting_started.rst

   git checkout -b features/windows-support --track <spack_upstream>/features/windows-support

+Note:
+If you chose to install spack into a directory on Windows that is set up to require Administrative Privleges (either by default like `C:\Program Files`, or by administrative settings), or have administrative restrictions on a directory spack install files to such as `C:\Users\`, Spack will require elevated privleges to run.

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Step 3: Run and configure Spack
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 To use Spack, run ``bin\spack_cmd.bat`` (you may need to Run as Administrator) from the top-level spack directory.
 This will providea Windows command prompt with an environment properly set up with Spack and its prerequisites.
 If you receive a warning message that Python is not in your ``PATH`` (which may happen if you installed Python from the website and not the Windows Store) add the location of the Python executable to your ``PATH`` now.
 You can permanently add Python to your ``PATH`` variable